VerityIncorporated/TooManySuits/README.md

 # TooManySuits
-A mod which adds a suit rack to the game Lethal Company
+A mod which adds suit rack pagination to the game Lethal Company